Dart gun: Use on humans

-Police and prison use
+Police use

-Tranquilizer darts are not generally included in police less-than-lethal arsenals because a human can easily be wrestled to the ground, the pain induced by the dart may cause a suspect to pull out a weapon or panic and run until they are far away resulting in the officer having to track down the unconscious suspect, a human can have a deadly allergic reaction to a sedative, and because effective use requires an estimate of the target's weight—too little sedative will have no effect, and too much sedative will result in death, which can lead to a lawsuit or being convicted of second-degree unintentional murder if the target is a human.
+Tranquilizer darts are not generally included in police less-than-lethal arsenals because a target will start to feel the effect before losing consciousness (since a carefully calculated dosage takes at least a minute to take full effect) and a target that is aware that it is going to lose consciousness can retaliate, a suspect could have a concealed weapon, a target can have a deadly allergic reaction to the sedative, and because effective use requires an estimate of the target's weight—too little sedative will have no effect, and too much sedative will result in death, which can lead to a lawsuit or being convicted of manslaughter or second-degree murder if the target is a human.
 "If you shot somebody that was small, it could kill them.
 If you shot somebody who was big or had drugs in their system, it might not do anything." says Newett, of the Justice Department.
-Harold C. Palmer, president of the Palmer Chemical and Equipment Company, said he only knew of one case of a tranquilizer dart being used against a criminal.
-This was in 1961 in a prison in Athens, Georgia.
-A 220-pound prisoner went berserk and the guard shot him with a tranquilizer dart.
-Six minutes later, the prisoner lost consciousness.
-The common method of subduing an inmate for cell extraction is to instead fill their cell with pepper spray.